 Funding Categories are as follows:

-Category I – generates at least 50,000 “unique” paid, credentialed and/or otherwise documented attendees AND at least 25,000 room nights in Pinellas County with maximum funding eligibility up to $125,000.
+Category I – generates at least 50,000 (?) “unique” paid, credentialed and/or otherwise documented attendees and/or? at least 25,000 (?) room nights in Pinellas County with maximum funding eligibility up to $125,000.
 Category 1 events must be broadcast on national television.

-Category II – generates at least 20,000 “unique” paid, credentialed and/or otherwise documented attendees AND at least 10,000 room nights in Pinellas County with maximum funding eligibility up to $75,000.
+Category II – generates at least 20,000 (?) “unique” paid, credentialed and/or otherwise documented attendees AND/or? at least 10,000 (?) room nights in Pinellas County with maximum funding eligibility up to $75,000.

-Category III - generates at least 10,000 “unique” paid, credentialed and/or otherwise documented attendees AND at least 5,000 room nights in Pinellas County with maximum funding eligibility up to $25,000.
+Category III - generates at least 10,000 (?) “unique” paid, credentialed and/or otherwise documented attendees AND at least 5,000 (?) room nights in Pinellas County with maximum funding eligibility up to $25,000.

-Category IV - a Cultural Heritage Event that generates at least 20,000 “unique” paid, credentialed and/or otherwise documented attendees with maximum funding eligibility up to $25,000.
+Category IV - generates at least 20,000 (?) “unique” paid, credentialed and/or otherwise documented attendees with maximum funding eligibility up to $25,000.

+Category V- a new event to Pinellas County with no local prior hotel room and/or attendance history which is required to meet Category I-IV consideration, with maximum funding eligibility up to $15,000.00.

 To be considered eligible for funding, each applicant must:

-conduct, produce, manage, and/or operate an Elite Event at a venue in Pinellas County:
+conduct, produce, manage, and/or operate an Elite Event at a location in Pinellas County:

 for Category I, II, and III events, generate the required room nights in Pinellas County as set forth herein, regardless of attendance at the Elite Event;

-for Category IV events, generate the required attendees, and attract Tourists from VSPC’s targeted markets.
+for Category IV events, generate the required attendees;

+For Category V submit completed application, including projected potential room nights/ expected “unique” attendees;

-demonstrate it will attract Tourist to Pinellas County;
+demonstrate it will attract Tourists to Pinellas County;

 provide Marketing and/or Sponsorship benefits that satisfies the Marketing rating criteria in Section V. C. and that has a media value equal to or greater than the Sponsorship payment or Marketing plan funding, as determined by VSPC and/or its advertising agency of record; and